psoerensen/qgteach-course-template/README.md

 `AGENTS.example.md` contains optional guidance for Codex or other coding agents.

-To use it locally:
+To use it locally, run the following command in a terminal from the repository root:

 ```bash
 cp AGENTS.example.md AGENTS.md
 ```

-On Windows PowerShell:
+On Windows PowerShell, use:

 ```powershell
 Copy-Item AGENTS.example.md AGENTS.md